ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 ![png](spam-vs-ham-detection-filter_files/spam-vs-ham-detection-filter_25_1.png)

-Looks like text length may be a good feature to think about!
-Let's try to investigate why the x-axis goes all the way to around one thousand--this must mean that there is some really long message.
+Looks like text length may be a good feature to think about.
+Let's try to investigate why the x-axis climbs up to one thousand--this must mean that there may be some really long messages.

 ```python